My mom raised me and all three of my siblings to send thank you notes.

-Personally, I think there’s something incredibly appealing about author Gretchen Rubin’s stance on the whole thing, which is simply that her kids don’t have to write thank you cards.
+Personally, I think there’s something incredibly appealing about author Gretchen Rubin’s stance on the whole thing, which is simply that her kids don’t have to write thank you cards (or rather, that she doesn’t force her children to “do them”).
 How liberating!

 And yet I know this approach would disappoint my immediate family.

 Plus, at the end of the day, we think it boils down to this: gift-givers want to know that their gift was (a) actually received (and not lost in the mail) and (b) appreciated….
 The good news is, there’s more than one way to skin this cat.